‘Keep the Sheep’ truck convoy takes over Perth roads

 “We are not here to cause chaos, we are here to send a message,” he said.

-“It is important to show everyone we that farmers are not bunch of country hicks, and like we believe Anthony Albanese was trying to portray us as.”
+“It is important to show everyone that farmers are not bunch of country hicks, like we believe Anthony Albanese was trying to portray us as.”

 The Albanese Government has legislated that live sheep exports will end by May 2028, while the Coalition has vowed to overturn it.